hvester/EndpointBuilder/README.md

 ### `handler` computation expression

-`EndpointHandler` is the type that contains the `HttpHandler` responsible for the complete handling of a HTTP request (excluding routing) and metadata about request parameters, responses, etc. `EndpointHandler` is composed from handler inputs, domain logic and possible response handlers using `handler` computation expression.
-Is is an applicative-style computation expression that binds `HandlerInput`s with `let!`and `and!`.
+`EndpointHandler` is the type that contains the `HttpHandler` responsible for the complete handling of a HTTP request (excluding routing) and metadata about request parameters, responses, etc. `EndpointHandler` is composed from handler inputs, domain logic and response handlers using `handler` computation expression, which is an applicative-style computation expression that binds `HandlerInput`s with `let!`and `and!`.
 The value returned from the `handler` CE must be of type `Task<ResponseHandler<_,_,_>>`, i.e. the response handler to be used should be returned asynchronously. `handler` then wraps everything into an `EndpointHandler`.

 Example: